ShahriaAhmed/ShahriaAhmed.github.io/_posts/2018-04-15-Bangladesh pt 2.md

 There was a tornado at the airport where we were supposed to land.
 So we rerouted to another airport in Chitagong to refuel, which was another 2 hours.
 <br />
 <br />
-Then this passenger had a mental breakdown and started punching the plane window trying to break out.
-That guy got sedated and taken away.
+Following that, this passenger had a mental breakdown and started punching the plane window trying to break out.
+Shortly after, he got sedated and taken away.
 After another hour of waiting, we were ready to go.
 <br />
 <br />
-Then there was a thunderstorm.
+But then there was a thunderstorm.
 The takeoff was a combination of lightning strikes, lots of shaking and grown men crying and praying for a safe flight.
 Shit at this point, if we die, we die.
+I already made my peace.
 <br />
 <br />
 But we managed to land and finally got through the security and hassle of finding our luggage.
 The ride back home was another 6 hours at night and I started hallucinating cuz of the lack of sleep.